JusticeBringer/WhatsOn/README.md

 8. design patterns - 1 pt
   - The Java team have used [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) and [Model–view–controller](https://en.wikipedia.org/wiki/Model–view–controller) design patterns

-* task management
-  - We have used [KanbanFlow](https://kanbanflow.com) for the project management and a [WhatsApp](https://www.whatsapp.com) group for collaborating between messages.
+Bonus: for task management we have used [KanbanFlow](https://kanbanflow.com) for the project management and a [WhatsApp](https://www.whatsapp.com) group for collaborating between messages.

 ### Technologies used